Aiimaar/AgroSOS/README.md

 ### Students and Roles
 - **2nd DAW-Evening**: Development of the backend and frontend for the system.
-- **FPB Students**: Integration of sensors and actuators for data collection.

 ### Coordination
 - **Project Coordinator**: Miguel Ángel Figueroa García